 The full-service lodge is a ten-minute walk from the Syðra-Fjall beat, and a ten-minute drive from the Árbót beat.
 All meals are enjoyed at the Lodge, with a three-hour break for the mid-day meal.

-The Lodge overlooks the Big Laxá River
+The Lodge overlooks the Big Laxá River.

-You'll be guided up to 12 hours per day.
+You're guided up to 12 hours per day.
 Two anglers per English-speaking guide.